#1 Home Improvement Retailer

 In balmy Zones 9 and 10, you can begin planning and planting indoors in January if you’d like.
 Zone 8 generally has a slightly later recommendation for indoor starts.
 Cruciferous veggies and garden favorites, like peppers, do well when started inside your home.
 Greens like spinach, artichokes, and fragrant herbs, including oregano, basil, and parsley, also don't mind an early beginning.

 You can sow spring flower seeds and watch them mature under the grow lights, too.
-In this part of the country, your garden might still be growing if there's no reason to put it to bed — especially if it's close to the house or in a greenhouse.
+In this part of the country, last year's garden might still be growing if there was no reason to put it to bed — especially if it's close to the house or in a greenhouse.
 In that case, tend it as usual.
 Whatever you choose to grow, transplant them when the threat of frost is gone for the season.

 Plant Seeds Outside With Direct Sow

-Planting seeds into your garden soil, or using the direct sow method, is an alternative option.
-There's less planning and tending than growing indoors.
-If you like to go with the flow, follow the instructions on your seed pack and try it.
+Planting seeds with the direct sow method, right into the soil, is another option.
+It doesn't give you as much organized planning in terms of space and reliability as starting indoors.
+However, if you like to go with the flow, follow the instructions on your seed pouch and try it out.

 Start Seeds Indoors

-If you'd like more control over your seedlings' journey or you're eager to get growing, start your seeds indoors instead.
+If you're eager to get growing or would like more control in the care and feeding of seedlings, start your seeds indoors in your own seedling garden.
 In general, you can plant seeds indoors about a month before you can do it outside.
 Like direct sow, you push the seeds into the soil as directed on the seed packet, but that's where the similarities end.

-You're responsible for giving them quality substitutes for sunlight and rain.
-Keep your seeds cozy with warming mats and grow lights, water them carefully with a mister or watering can, then thin them as they germinate in groups of three.
+You're responsible for giving them quality substitutes for rain and sunlight.
+Keep your seeds cozy with heat mats and grow lights, water them carefully with a spray bottle or watering can, then thin them as they germinate in groups of three.
 Give them a boost with a gently blowing fan as they lengthen into sprouts if you'd like.
 Harden them off to get them used to outdoor conditions, then transplant them into your garden when they're big enough.

 Transplant Young Plants Into Their New Homes